2024 Local Elections: Candidate Overview

 UKIP and the English Democrats

 UKIP’s slow and humiliating decline continued this year, fielding just 16 candidates.
-Among this tattered mob is Leo Robinson, who is standing in Keighley West ward, Bradford.
+Among this tattered mob is Leo Robinson, who is standing in Craven ward, Bradford.
 Well known for his bizarre activities in the area, Robinson has expressed disturbing views via his Telegram account, including urging his followers to prepare for war with “death jab agents” and accusing King Charles, The Pope and Dalai Lama of being Satanists.

 Be prepared to kill any agent who tries to force you go into some camp […] have a means to privately contact allies and friends, hopefully collab and hunt down or chase off other death jab agents